Neph0s/CoSER/README.md

 To evaluate an LLM' role-playing performance via Given-Circumtance Acting (GCA) on [CoSER Test](https://github.com/Neph0s/CoSER/blob/main/data/test/test_set.json):

+Note that if you want to reproduce the evaluation results in CoSER, or compare new models with metrics reported in our paper, you should **use gpt-4o-24-08-06 as the judge model as in our paper**.
+Use gpt-4o of other versions will result in different evaluation scores.

 ```bash
 python gca_evaluation/main.py --test_file data/test/test_set.json --actor_model gpt-4o --judge_model gpt-4o
 ```